gesinger/usda-sr-parser/README.md

 database is created, if --db-only isn't passed as an argument, then the JSON document will be created as well.

-## TODO

-Logic:
-- For each DB, query for fields with key and add as object within food object
-- From each food, use the mappings file to convert the built object
-- Add on additional markup for ES query
-- Query ES

 ## Structure

 ```json